salmanb74-dev/ntg-ticket/NTG-Ticket-User Guide.md

 ## Getting Started

+> This guide describes the system’s default configuration (including the default workflow).
+Your administrator may customize workflows and permissions; if so, behavior can differ from what’s shown here.

 ### Quick Start Guide
 1. **Login** with your email and password
 2. **Select your role** if you have multiple roles